Nutrition for Health and Exercise

 Students who successfully complete the course should be able to:

-1. Demonstrate an understanding of the importance of macro and micro nutrients in the diet, including food sources and requirements of these nutrients.
+- Demonstrate an understanding of the importance of macro and micro nutrients in the diet.

-2. Identify and demonstrate a practical application of different needs in dietary intake, energy expenditure, and requirements for health and sport.
+- Identify and demonstrate a practical application of sex difference needs in dietary intake and energy expenditure in sport and health (for team and individual athletes).

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.